 - Please Do Not Put Cash in the Drop Box at City Hall.

 - Having trouble paying your water bill or tax bill?
 The City will accept monthly payments to your account to alleviate the burden of paying all at one time.
-Penalties will apply to any unpaid balance after the due date and tax bills must be paid by May 31st to avoid tax sale.
+Penalties will apply to any unpaid balance after the due date.

 - Don’t let a running toilet run up your water bill.
 Visit the ENVIRONMENTAL PROTECTION AGENCY’S website for tips on eliminating leaks in your home and ideas on how to conserve water at: https://www.epa.gov/watersense

 - When making Tax or Water/Sewer payments online, please be sure to use the correct account number for the correct bill for which you are trying to pay.
 If you enter your tax id when you are wanting to pay your water bill, the payment will be posted to your taxes.
 The payment always follows the account number!